The games that defined Bethesda, from 1986 to the Microsoft acquisition

 The Elder Scrolls: Legends (2017)

-A good card game that didn't quite blow up—not like Hearthstone, at least, but what has.
-The attempt at least showed Bethesda wasn't quite content to stick to its staples, as Fallout Shelter and Fallout 76 did, too.
+A good card game that didn't quite blow up—not like Hearthstone, at least, but what has?
+The attempt at least showed Bethesda wasn't content to stick to its staples, as Fallout Shelter and Fallout 76 also demonstrated.

 Prey (2017)